scritcash/scrit-whitepaper/scrit-whitepaper.md

 overlap.

-The signing epoch for output DBCs is enforced by the epoch field in the transaction so that no decisionary ambiguity exists at signing epoch boundaries.
+The signing epoch for output DBCs is enforced by the epoch field in the transaction so that no decisional ambiguity exists at signing epoch boundaries.

-During normal operations a user only has to fullfil rule 1. by sending one signature to the corresponding mint per reissue transaction.
+During normal operations a user only has to fulfill rule 1. by sending one signature to the corresponding mint per reissue transaction.
 Only if not all signatures of all mints can be collected for a DBC it may become necessary to employ rule 2. in a subsequent transaction.
 Users' clients should always try to complete the set of signatures, otherwise failures of mints can cascade and invalidate DBCs due to a lack of signatures.

-Temporary or permanent inavailablity of single mints, as long as the quorum remains fulfilled, does not undermine the ability of Scrit to perform transactions.
+Temporary or permanent unavailability of single mints, as long as the quorum remains fulfilled, does not undermine the ability of Scrit to perform transactions.
 The later addition of new mints and the ability to add them to the quorum allows for enough dynamism for a Scrit network to heal.

-New mints do not have to know any spendbook other mint to participiate in the network, of the signing keys is required.
+New mints do not have to know any spendbook other mint to participate in the network, of the signing keys is required.

 Change of monetary supply
 -------------------------